makerpass/node-makerpass/README.md

 - `MP.me.schools(myAccessToken)` - Get all schools for owner of access token

+- `MP.me.adminStatus(myAccessToken)` - Get all groups and schools you currently admin

 - `MP.user(userUid, myAccessToken)` - Get information for a specific user

 - `MP.user.groups(userUid, myAccessToken)` - Get all groups for a specific user